“A gutsy, independent and highly principled publishing house that honors fresh ideas and the freedom to express them”

 About Blue Ear Books

-How and, more to the point, why Blue Ear Books came into being is a long story.
-The gist is that in the 1990s and early 2000s I found myself ill served, as an ambitious young author, by the business side of the publishing industry as it was traditionally structured.
+How and, more to the point, why Blue Ear Books came into being is a long but instructive story.
+In the 1990s and early 2000s I found myself ill served, as an ambitious young author, by the business side of the publishing industry as it was traditionally structured.
 I also felt that the industry’s gatekeepers, especially in the United States, lacked sufficient editorial imagination to publish much-needed books on international and global subjects.
-This myopia is exemplified in my memory by the literary agent I told, circa 1993, that, since I was going to be based in Bangkok as a journalist, I wanted to travel around Vietnam and write a book about what I saw and learned there.
+This myopia was exemplified by the literary agent I told, circa 1993, that, since I was going to be based in Bangkok as a journalist, I wanted to travel around Vietnam and write a book about what I saw and learned there.
 Such a book might be published to mark the 20th anniversary of the fall of Saigon, I suggested.
 The agent replied that he didn’t mind if I gave it a try, but I should be warned that American readers had little interest in “foreign topics, especially non-European topics.”
 I never wrote that book.
 I wish I had, because it would have proved a point.

-The name Blue Ear Books is an homage to Blue Ear (1999-2005), a pioneering online periodical that I co-founded with Steve Lanier, praised at the time by James Fallows as “ambitious” and “innovative.”
+The name Blue Ear Books is an homage to Blue Ear (1999-2005), a pioneering online periodical I co-founded, praised at the time by James Fallows as “ambitious” and “innovative.”
 The original Blue Ear’s aspiration was to explore the potential of the Internet as a publishing medium capable of reaching readers instantly worldwide with minimal distribution costs.
-In an article about Blue Ear published in 2001 in Dateline Bangkok, the in-house magazine of the Foreign Correspondents Club of Thailand, I wrote:

 What Blue Ear achieved in its day is most fully expressed in the book 09/11 8:48 a.m., an 80,000-word anthology of writings that I compiled and edited in ten days – the first-ever book published about the events of September 11, 2001.
-The media critic Jay Rosen of the Department of Journalism at New York University (very near the site of the attacks, in downtown Manhattan) was my de facto co-editor on that project, and the book was brought out – on September 31, 2001 – by BookSurge, a company specializing in then-novel print-on-demand (POD) technology.
-I had met BookSurge’s executives earlier that year at an industry conference in Brooklyn, and they asked me to edit it on a ridiculous deadline to show “proof of concept” for POD.
+The media critic Jay Rosen of the Department of Journalism at New York University was my de facto co-editor, and the book was brought out – on September 31, 2001 – by BookSurge, a company specializing in then-novel print-on-demand (POD) technology.
+I had met BookSurge’s executives earlier that year at an industry conference in Brooklyn, and they asked me to edit the book on a ridiculous deadline to show “proof of concept” for POD.
 BookSurge later was bought out by Amazon and merged with CreateSpace, which in turn was merged into Kindle Direct Publishing (KDP).

 About 09/11 8:48 a.m., John Sutherland wrote in The Guardian: